MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-setup-lab.md

 *Applies to: Azure Advanced Threat Protection*

-# Tutorial: Lab setup overview
+# Tutorial: ATP security alert lab overview

-The purpose of the Azure ATP Security Alert lab setup tutorial is to illustrate **Azure ATP**'s capabilities in identifying and detecting suspicious activities and potential attacks against your network.
-This tutorial explains how to install and configure a working environment to test against some of Azure ATP's *discrete* detections.
-The lab focuses on Azure ATP’s *signature*-based capabilities and does not include advanced machine-learning, user or entity based behavioral detections (these require a learning period with real network traffic of up to 30 days).
+The purpose of the Azure ATP Security Alert lab tutorial is to illustrate **Azure ATP**'s capabilities in identifying and detecting suspicious activities and potential attacks against your network.
+This four part tutorial explains how to install and configure a working environment to test against some of Azure ATP's *discrete* detections.
+The lab focuses on Azure ATP’s *signature*-based capabilities and doesn't include advanced machine-learning, user or entity based behavioral detections (these require a learning period with real network traffic of up to 30 days).

-## Lab Setup
+## Lab set up

 We recommend following the lab setup instructions as closely as possible.
 The closer your lab is to the suggested lab setup, the easier it will be to follow Azure ATP testing procedures.